calculang/calculang/README.md

 calculang is a language for calculations.

-## separation of concerns: motivation
+## motivation: separation of concerns

 calculang is domain-specific to calculations and it proposes a separation of concerns: **calculations separate from general programming**.

 This makes it easier to reason about calculations, empowers specialised tooling, and enables **frictionless transparency and certainty** about calculations.

-A language specific to calculations also generalises better than more rigid systems or tools, enabling **unity of calculations and process** to boot, along with access to powerful existing **controls** and other tooling.
+A language specific to calculations also generalises better than more rigid systems or tools, enabling **unity of calculations and process** to boot (end-to-end), and also integrates freely with established best-practice **controls and other tooling** for languages.

 ## 🐣 early calculang highlights ⚡